 What is the difference between Automation Anywhere version 11 and Automation 360?

-Some of the key differences between Automation Anywhere version 11 and Automation Anywhere A360 are:
+Here is the YouTube Tutorial where we are explaining about major differences between Automation Anywhere version 11 and Automation 360.

 What kind of scripts Automation Anywhere A360 supports?

 Automation 360 supports scripting languages such as: